damiensgit/gobius/QUICKSTART.md

 *   **Symptom**: Gobius fails to start with a fatal error mentioning `CGO_ENABLED=0` and `go-sqlite3 requires cgo to work`.
     Example log: `{"level":"fatal","error":"Binary was compiled with 'CGO_ENABLED=0', go-sqlite3 requires cgo to work..."}`
 *   **Cause**: Gobius was built on a system missing a C compiler (`gcc`), which is required by the `go-sqlite3` library.
 Go automatically disables CGO when a C compiler is not found during the build.
-*   **Solution**: Install the necessary C compiler and build tools, then rebuild Gobius.
+*   **Solution**: Install the necessary C compiler and build tools as described in the Prerequisites section, then rebuild Gobius.
-    ```bash
-    # On Debian/Ubuntu
-    sudo apt update && sudo apt install gcc build-essential

-    # Then navigate back to the gobius directory and rebuild
-    cd path/to/gobius
-    go build
-    ```

 **3. Configuration (`config.json`) Errors**